RagnarGrootKoerkamp/BAPCtools/readme.md

 -   Potentially some specific LaTeX packages (like tikz) provided by `texlive-extra`.

-*For Windows* clone the `windows` branch.
-You'll need the following in your `path`:
+For Windows, you'll need the following in your
+`path`:
 - `Python` for Python 3
 - `g++` to compile C++
 - `javac` and `java` to compile and run `java`.

+Note that colorized output does not work (yet?) on Windows.
+Resource limits (memory limit/hard cpu time limit) are also not supported.

 ## Usage

 The `bin/tools.py` file is the only thing you need.
 You can symlink it to a more convenient location if needed.
 I prefer `bt` for this.

-Currently the typical setup is to create a git repository with this `BAPCtools` repository as a submodule at the top level.
-Next to this are one or more contest directories which contain the actual problem directories.

 The tool can be run either from a problem directory or a contest directory.
 This is automatically detected by searching for the `problem.yaml` file.

+The most important subcommands it supports are (see `--help` for a few more and aliases):
+* `contest`: Create a new stub contest directory.
+* `problem`: Create a new stub problem directory filled with very simple example code.
+* `run`: Run given or all submissions against the given or all testcases.
+* `validate`, `input`, `output`: Validate input and/or output data files using a small c++-library.
+	* CheckTestdata is also supported when found in the Path.
-The most important subcommands it supports are (see `--help` for a few more and aliases): * `contest`: Create a new stub contest directory. * `problem`: Create a new stub problem directory filled with very simple example code. * `run`: Run given or all submissions against the given or all testcases. * `generate`: Use a submission to create `.ans` files for all `.in` files. * `validate`, `input`, `output`: Validate input and/or output data files using a small c++-library. * CheckTestdata is also supported but more difficult to install and it tends to be slow. * `constraints` searches for `const int <name> = <value>;` numeric values in the validator file and `\newcommand{<name>}{<number>}` definitions in the latex statement and prints the values side by side for easy manual verification.
+* `generate`: Use a submission to create `.ans` files for all `.in` files.
+* `generate_input`: Use an input validator to generate random `.in` files.
+* `constraints` searches for `const int <name> = <value>;` numeric values in the validator file and `\newcommand{<name>}{<number>}` definitions in the latex statement and prints the values side by side for easy manual verification.
-* `pdf`, `solutions`: Build a (solutions) pdf for either a problem or entire contest. * `stats`: Print statistics on the number of testcases and submissions per problem. * `zip`, `kattis`: Create a zip file ready for uploading to DomJudge/ready for verification by Kattis `problemtools`. * `samplezip`: Create a zip containing all sample testcases in a contest, useful for distribution to contestant computers.
+* `pdf`, `solutions`: Build a (solutions) pdf for either a problem or entire contest.
+* `stats`: Print statistics on the number of testcases and submissions per problem.
+* `zip`, `kattis`: Create a zip file ready for uploading to DomJudge/ready for verification by Kattis `problemtools`.
+* `samplezip`: Create a zip containing all sample testcases in a contest, useful for distribution to contestant computers.

-Please try the `-v` flag (up to three times for `run`) for more verbose output, especially for `run` and `validate`.
+Please try the `-v` flag for more verbose output especially for `run` and `validate`.
+Specify it twice to print all external compile/run/validate commands being executed.

 The tool prints the first few lines of compile errors and wrong answer diffs.
 `-e` enables full output and `-E` hides it completely.